Kahalgaon: Vikramashila

-Vikramshila Gangetic Dolphin Sanctuary
+Gangetic Dolphin Sanctuary

-Vikramshila Gangetic Dolphin Sanctuary is located in Bhagalpur District of Bihar, India.
-The sanctuary is a 60 kilometers stretch of the Ganges River from Sultanganj to Kahalgaon in Bhagalpur district.
-Notified as the Vikramshila Gangetic Dolphin Sanctuary in 1991, it is the protected area for the endangered Gangetic dolphins in Asia.
-Once found in abundance, only a few hundred remain, of which half are found here.
+The Vikramshila Gangetic Dolphin Sanctuary is located in Kahalgaon, along the banks of the Ganges river.
+The sanctuary consists of a 60-kilometer stretch of the river from Sultanganj to Kahalgaon.
+Officially notified as the Vikramshila Gangetic Dolphin Sanctuary in 1991, it is maintained as a protected area for the endangered Gangetic dolphins in Asia.
+Once found in abundance, only a few hundred dolphins remain in the wild, of which roughly half are found in the sanctuary.